Ted Christopher: The "Three Tap Rule"

 The three NASCAR-sanctioned tracks in Connecticut use a handicap lineup system that starts the fastest cars deep in the field.
 A thirty green flag lap feature gives drivers little time to be courteous if they want to win.
 Throughout his career, Christopher employed an aggressive driving style he referred to as the "Three Tap Rule."
 A combination of intimidation techniques most famously used by Dale Earnhardt in the NASCAR Cup Series as well as the "chrome horn" and "bump-and-run" techniques commonly employed in short track racing, Christopher uses a trio of taps to coerce a slower competitor into moving over or ultimately moving them himself.
 The initial tap informs his competitor that he is there, while the second bump is a warning to commit to a lane to let him by.
 If needed, the third and final tap is the classic bump and run, with Christopher moving the car in front out of his racing groove to move on by.

 Death

 Christopher was killed in a plane crash in North Branford near the Guilford, Connecticut, town line on September 16, 2017, while en route from Robertson Field in Plainville, Connecticut, to Francis S. Gabreski Airport in Westhampton Beach, New York, to compete in a Whelen Modified Tour race that evening at the Riverhead Raceway, in Calverton, New York, on Long Island.
 Christopher and Charles "Pat" Dundas, the pilot and family friend from Hauppauge, New York, who also died, were the only occupants of the Mooney M20C that went down in a wooded area.
 An NTSB report released in 2019 attributed the crash to fuel starvation due to pieces of towel cloth obstructing a fuel line.
-The aircraft impacted pine trees 1,500 feet away from an open field where investigators believed the aircraft may have been attempting an emergency landing.
+The aircraft impacted pine trees 1500 ft away from an open field where investigators believed the aircraft may have been attempting an emergency landing.